AdobeDocs/campaign-classic.en/help/platform/using/privacy-management.md

 * This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).

-* It also contains information on important features to manage Privacy ([consent, data retention and user roles](#consent-retention-roles)), as well as best practices to help you with your Privacy compliance when using Adobe Campaign.
+* It also contains information on important features to manage Privacy ([Consent, Retention and Roles](#consent-retention-roles)), as well as best practices to help you with your Privacy compliance when using Adobe Campaign.

 ## Regulations on privacy management {#privacy-management-regulations}